dv-dev-6000/NapierBankMessaging/README.md

 ## Notes

+- [ ] add char limits on message body
+- [ ] navigate to env special folder

-- [ ] add checks for blank/null values in new message form
+- [x] add checks for blank/null values in new message form
-- [ ] add char limit checks and pop up for SMS and Tweet
+- [x] add pop up for SMS and Tweet
-- [ ] refine SIR check (crash when line doesnt have enough characters)
+- [x] refine SIR check (crash when line doesnt have enough characters)

 ## TO DO